sunsetmountain/iotcore-heartrate/README.md

         $./initialsoftware.sh
         $chmod +x generate_keys.sh
         $./generate_keys.sh
+        $cd ../.ssh
+        $pwd
+        $exit

-7. Return to the Cloud shell and copy the public key that was just generated.
+8. Use SCP to copy the public key that was just generated.
+The path the SSH keys was the result of the "pwd" command in the previous step.

-        $gcloud compute scp data-simulator-1:/home/[USER_NAME]/.ssh/ec_public.pem .
+        $gcloud compute scp data-simulator-1:/[PATH TO SSH KEYS]/ec_public.pem .

-8. Register a device:
+9. Register the VM as an IoT device:

         $gcloud beta iot devices create myVM \
             --project=PROJECT_ID \